desssai/42_libft/README.md

 ## Usage

-1. Clone the repository in your project directory.
+1. Clone the repository in your project's directory.
-2. Include `libft.h` in your header.
+2. Include `libft/libft.h` in your header.
 3. Either compile your library or add a dependency in your Makefile.
 4. Compile your code with `-I./libft/libft.a`